Skip to content

 • Men who won't show up weekly.

-If you're looking for hype, alpha posturing, or someone to tell you you're already great — this isn't it.
-If you're looking for men who'll hold you to your word and a structure that keeps you honest — welcome.
+If you're looking for hype or a guru — this isn't it.
+If you're looking for men who'll hold you to your word — welcome.

 FAQ